ClaudiaBehnke86/TournamentCalculator/tourcalc/docs/source/introduction.rst

 ========
-Gloassay
+Glossary
 ========
 .. glossary::
     age category
-        An age categorie defines the minumim and maximum age of a participant
+        An age category defines the minimum and maximum age of a participant

     minimum end-time
         The time after the last match has finished; :math:`ET_{min}`

     discipline
-        A discipline is a branch of a sport which has a set of rules.
-For this program disciplines might have a different time and different referees
+        Discipline is a branch of a sport that has a set of rules.
+For this program, disciplines might have a different time and different referees.

     category
         A category is a

     competition area
-        A competition area can hold one match at the same time
+        A competition area can hold one match at the same time.

     number of matches
-        Number of individual matches per category.
-It depens on the number of athletes/couples in this category
+        The number of individual matches per category.
+It depends on the number of athletes/couples in this category.

     athletes/couples
-        Paricipants in a category
+        Participants in a category

     individual time
         For